zucisystems/pageassetsize/README.md

 ## Output:

-	HAR Size is acrnonym for HTTP Archive.
+	HAR Size, HAR is acronym for HTTP Archive.
 HAR allows us to get the size of HTML, Image, Java-Script, CSS, Media and Font.
 	The result is displayed in Spreadsheet.

 ## Tools in Detail: